 Paired with spicy peanut dipping sauce, these tofu spring rolls make the perfect appetizer or light meal.
-It’s ideal the idea food for warm weather, when cooking a hot meal is the last thing anyone wants to do.
+It’s the ideal food for warm weather, when cooking a hot meal is the last thing anyone wants to do.

 I have a confession to make: sometimes I get so busy that I buy pre-made food.
 Gasp!
 I know that people think because I’m a health coach and a food blogger, I must be in the kitchen at all hours prepping and cooking fresh food, and my fridge is probably a wonderland of kale salads and quinoa pilafs.
 And sometimes that is true.
 But other times, I go to the store and stock up on premade meals.
 The busy times are usually when I’m coaching students for the Institute for Integrative Nutrition, and I only have half an hour between group phone calls for meals.
 I like to have meals and snacks at the ready so I can just grab something to eat and relax for a few minutes.